 Human Geography is a research field which focuses on studying the spatial behaviour of people, firms and organisations.
-Or, to put it simply, it is a study that observes the relationship between human activities and their spatial environment.
+It is a study that observes the relationship between human activities and their spatial environment.
 Because it is an integrative discipline, Human Geography serves as an excellent platform for integrating knowledge from various related disciplines, such as Sociology, Athropology, Psychology, International Relations, Economics, Business Administration and Development Studies.

 The Human Geography Master's programme at Radboud University Nijmegen offers five specializations and the option to develop your own specialisation: